 - Add all ingredients for marinade into bowl and whisk together.

 - Place tempeh into dish and pour marinade over.
 Marinate for at least 20 mins.

-- Place olive or coconut oil in a pan and sear the tempeh 3-5 minutes on each side until crispy.
+- Place oil in a pan and sear the tempeh 3-5 minutes on each side until crispy.

 - Mix teriyaki sauce ingredients in large bowl.

-- Once tempeh is cooked, add tempeh to teriyaki sauce, covering the tempeh.
+- Once tempeh is cooked, add tempeh to teriyaki sauce to cover the tempeh.

 - Take tempeh out of the sauce (leaving the extra sauce in the bowl) and add back to pan.

-- Heat tempeh again for about 30 seconds on each side to caramelized the sauce on the tempeh.
+- Heat tempeh again for about 30 seconds on each side to caramelize the sauce on the tempeh.

 - Turn off heat and pour the remaining sauce over the tempeh in the pan.
 Leave for about a minute for the rest of the sauce to thicken a bit.

 - Serve and top with sesame seed and scallions (optional).